botpress/custom-module-template/README.md

 1. Click "Use this template" at the top of the Github repo or fork this repo.
 2. Make your changes in the code.
 See [How do I do XYZ?](#how-do-i-do-xyz?)
 3. To rename the package, change the folder name, the name field in [src/backend/index.ts](src/backend/index.ts) and the name field in [src/backend/index.ts](src/backend/index.ts)
-4. Build using ``npm docker build``.
+4. Build using ``npm run dockerBuild``.
 The build will be named "YOUR_PACKAGE_NAME.tgz" and be located in the root folder.
 5. Open Botpress.
 6. Go to the modules page.
 7. Click Upload Modules.
 Select and submit the tgz file. ![](1.png)